kehardy12/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my blog :smiley:

-I'm glad you are here.
-I plan to talk about ...
+Here is my homepage of my work on Github so far. (* some work may still be in progress*)